• Home

 It's exciting and, once you've booked, all that's on your mind is taking off starting your adventure.

-Along the way I've met numerous travelers whose plans were ruined because they didn't have adequate insurance, and I don't want that to be you.
+I’ve also met many travelers whose plans were derailed because they lacked adequate insurance.
+I don’t want that to happen to you.

-To help protect your travel plans, I'm going to tell you what you need to look for in a travel insurance plan, including some little-known information that could invalidate your policy.
+In this guide, I’ll outline what to look for in a comprehensive travel insurance plan, including lesser-known details that could potentially invalidate your coverage.

 Contents